Pat-Lafon/Cobb_Artifact/README.md

 export QCHECK_MSG_INTERVAL=2000.0 && dune exec Cobb_PBT -- eval3
 ```

-This will take a few minutes (potentially longer if running inside of docker).
+This will take a few minutes (potentially longer if running inside of Docker).
 For some longer running benchmarks, e.g., `unique_list`, it may look like
 the script is stuck, but just be patient.